ama-ttw/dtb/README.md

 # dtb
 You can use *rotation.py*
-It produce upright animals and the rotation as file.
+It produce upright animals and the rotation as image files.